Arcoti/Artificial-Neural-Network/README.md

 # Artificial-Neural-Network
-Artificial Neural Network (ANN) from scratch using Python and NumPy
+This project aims to create an Artificial Neural Network (ANN) from scratch which will be trained to identify handwritten numbers from the MNIST database.

+### Overview

-This project aims to create an Artificial Neural Network (ANN) from scratch that learns to identify handwritten numbers.
-It will be created and trained from the MNIST Database.
-Ideally, there will be several layers, with the input layer having 784 neurons (28 by 28) and the output layer having 10 neurons.
-The hidden layers will have varying number of neurons but the tentative numbers are 128, 64 and 16 neurons.
-The Rectified Linear Unit (ReLU) will be used to produce a non linear function over the sigmoid function.
+As a brief overview, the ANN of this project possess one input layer, two hidden layers and one output layers.
+Ideally, the input layer will have 784 neurons (28 by 28) and the output layer will have 10 neurons, one for each digit.
+The hidden layers will have varying number of neurons with 128 neurons for the first and 64 neurons for the second.
+To produce a non-linear function, the Rectified Linear Unit (ReLU) will be used over the sigmoid function.
+The ANN will basically adopt backpropagation to tune their weights and bias for each neuron to produce the ideal reasults.

 ### Acknowledgements
 I would like to express my thanks to the following resources: